iimtiazkhanshafe/what-is-in-list/README.md

 # what-is-in-list
-In this program you can find out that your wanted value is present in your entered list
+In this program you can find out that your wanted value is or not present in your entered list